 Anyone currently dealing with an overseas entity should be protected, as the Act reflects the time it will take for the ROE to be set up and the new restrictions to be added to the relevant titles, before the new restrictions are in place.

-Overseas entities which already own qualifying estates in land must register within the six-month transition period, which will start from the date the Act is brought into force.
+Overseas entities which already own qualifying estates in land must register within the six-month transition period, which started from 1 August 2022 and ends on 31 January 2023.

 Any disposals on or after 28 February 2022, must be disclosed to CH when an overseas entity applies to be registered on the ROE.
 Overseas entities who have disposed of all their interests in UK land by the end of the transition period will not need to register on the ROE, but the Act still requires them to provide information about any disposals since 28 February 2022.